 - Does his act affect the people around him and society in general in a negative way?

-- If an immoral act is a part of the plot, do I come away from it disgusted?
+- If an unchaste act is a part of the plot, do I come away from it disgusted?
 Or do I come away from it feeling glad it happened?
 Do I come away from it feeling that, while not a good thing, it wasn’t so bad?

 - Is a main character in any way romantically involved with a person other than the spouse?
 If so, do I come away from the story feeling this was a bad thing, even if no sex was involved and even if the spouse is a jerk?